Running and Me

 I got back into cycling when I met my husband but have gone through phases of running ever since.
 That is until my knees started to object.

 Running was my way back into fitness after both my pregnancies.
 Suddenly my time was massively constrained, but running was something I could fit in.
 I just needed a 30 minute window, 3 times a week and I was a runner again.
 I was a sporty person again.
 I was almost me again.

-Danny enjoyed it too, most weeks.
+My baby son enjoyed it too, most weeks.
 He got to watch the world go by slightly faster than usual and watch all the people around.
 Sometimes he didn’t enjoy it and for whatever reason would just cry.
 Martin and I both agreed that these weeks we would just abandon the run.
 There was always another week.
 This was the beginning of my theory of finding time to train, in particular point 3.
-‘Don’t be a selfish dick’.
+‘Don’t be a dick’.

 Injuries are a big issue for me with running Because of my ‘if a thing is worth doing, it’s worth going completely overboard at it’ philosophy to life, I am more than a little prone to overuse injuries and burnout.
 Right now I haven’t run for 18 months.
 Partly because I have rediscovered my love of cycling.
 Partly because I ran too much, too far and too heavy.
 I hurt my knees and kept on running.
 Really not sensible.

 I’m thinking of having a go at editing my philosophy to ‘if a thing is worth doing, it’s worth going completely overboard at it….unless it hurts.
 If it hurts, stop doing it’.

 For now, I’ll not be running but I have no doubt that one day I’ll forget how much I hate it and head out for a run….and quite enjoy it after all.
 After that, it’s a slippery slope to “I’d still like to have a go at a sub-4 hour marathon”…